jeffinnes/obsidian-work-vault/My Team/Members/Randall/one-on-ones/Randall - 2025 1-on-1s.md

 ## Professional Development

 What are your short and long-term goals?
 How can we work together to help you meet them?
-He was able to watch some business intelligence
+He was able to watch some business intelligence.

-Goals:
+Goals: GitHub

 ## Any other issues or concerns

-Finished
+Finish the color examples in the design system

 ---
 ---